-The boom crane or derrick and lifting slings must be capable of lifting at least a 1000 lb. working load.
-Use wire rope slings long enough to provide a minimum four foot vertical distance between the eyebolts and the sling junction to the boom line.
+The boom crane or derrick and the lifting slings must be capable of lifting at least a 2000 lb. working load.
+Use wire rope slings long enough to provide a minimum six foot vertical distance between the eyebolts and the sling junction to the boom line.
 Use appropriately rated connecting links or lifting hooks.

-Clearfield recommends using at least three people to install the cabinet: one to operate the crane or derrick, one to guide the cabinet laterally as it lowers, and one to spot-check alignment of the mounting studs/holes and conduits/entry box as the cabinet lowers.
+Clearfield recommends using at least three people to install the cabinet: one to operate the crane or derrick, one to guide the cabinet laterally as it lowers, and one to spot-check alignment of the mounting anchors/holes and the conduits/entry boxes as the cabinet lowers.

 DANGER!
 The cabinet is very heavy.
-If it falls during lifting, it could cause serious injury or death to personnel.
+If it falls during lifting, it could cause death or serious injury to personnel.
 Do not stand under the load or place any part of your body under the load during lifting.
 Follow local safety practices for lifting and moving heavy loads.